 Using very bright screens for an extended period of time might be extremely harmful to your eyesight.
 Thinking of this, Sixth Sample included a dark mode in Clips that’s very friendly to stare at without retaining the visual quality behind each segment inside this plugin.

 - Transient shaping

 Due to the multiple ways you can analyze your track’s frequencies, it’s expected that a plugin bundle such as Clips could handle transient shaping well.
 The compressor, allied with the multiband processing of the frequencies in your track, can help smoothen out some ends while boosting the warmth in others.

 This plugin is available for macOS 10.9 or higher (64-bit only) and Windows 8.1 or higher (64-bit only).
 It runs in VST3 and AU plugin formats.

 In general, almost all clippers do the same thing.
 The difference lies in idiosyncracies and the level of flexibility they offer.
 For example, StandardCLIP and V-Clip offer the most level of flexibility.
 However, KClip 3 has a multi-band feature, which is rare for clipping plugins.

 Similarly, if you prefer straightforward plugins that deliver quick results, we can’t recommend Newfangled Audio Saturate enough.
-And if you are looking to add a clipper to your mastering chain as a limiter, Boz Digital Big Clipper and IK Multimedia Classic Clipper are unbeatable.
+And if you are looking to add a clipper to your mastering chain as a limiter, Boz Digital Big Clipper is unbeatable.

 For getting started, we also suggest dabbling with a free plugin like Venn Audio Free Clip, which is immensely versatile and impressive.
 It also features up to 32x oversampling, which is a feature generally only found in paid plugins.